-I have been lucky enough to spend my Thanksgiving aboard the best Thanksgiving dinner cruise NYC offers – a truly unique and actually fun way to spend this holiday.
+I’ve been lucky enough to spend my Thanksgiving aboard the best Thanksgiving dinner cruise NYC offers – a truly unique and actually fun way to spend this holiday.
 Drawn-out, messy, and potentially disastrous to your mental health traditional dinners are out; yachts are in!

 The Macy’s Thanksgiving Day Parade is always the best way to start the day and, for dinner, you can’t go wrong with a Thanksgiving dinner cruise NYC-style.

-Thanksgiving dinner cruise – NYC Hornblower
+Thanksgiving dinner cruise with City Experiences

-- Brunch cruises (bottom less mimosas absolutely constitutes an event)
+- Brunch cruises (bottomless mimosas absolutely constitutes an event)

 - Weddings